Welcome to the Clear Light Door - Tree of Life game

 chokmah

-8 Of Wands
+8 Of Cups

 This card is associated with the sephira of hod and the world of formation.

-Astrological/elemental association: Mercury In Sagittarius
+Astrological/elemental association: Saturn In Pisces

 Devil